tdkehoe/Angular-Data-Transfer/README.md

 The Observable can only be in `ngOnInit()`.
 It gets the value at page load and then the Observable changes the local value whenever the data in the service changes.
 This should work with synchronous data but it's a disaster with async data such as database calls.
 You never know whether the local data is the current value in the database or a previous value.

 Even with synchronous data, tracing bugs was a nightmare.
 If more than one component can set the data with `this.shareDataService.setShowForm(this.showForm);`, and you have anomolous data showing up in the observing component, then you have to figure out which component is setting the buggy data.
+Later I'll give a tip that makes this easier.

 In the component that consumes the data, several functions might change the local variable.